stosempreingiro/NetINFO/README.md

 **Disclaimer** : This software is meant for educational purposes only.
 # NetINFO by stosempreingiro

-[EN] A very simple python script that calculates network info based on a given IP and subnet in C.I.D.R. (classless inter-domain routing)\n
+[EN] A very simple python script that calculates network info based on a given IP and subnet in C.I.D.R. (classless inter-domain routing)

 [IT] Un semplicissimo script in python che calcola alcune info di rete basandosi su IP e subnet in C.I.D.R., dati dall'utente.

 ## Prerequisites